Nancyiddy/alx-system_engineering-devops/0x02-shell_redirections/README.md

- script that duplicates the last line of the file iacta.
+ Script that deletes all the regular files with a .js extension.